Tennessee Golden Eagle Research

 Proper credit must be given to the folks that did all the hard work with this project:

 TWRA - Josh Campbell, Terry Hopkins, Chris Simpson, Dustin Thames, Chris Ogle, Scott Dykes, Sterling Daniels, Rob Colvin, Jeremy Dennison, Keith Thomas, Tommy Edwards, and Mark Vance in addition to other WMA managers and technicians.

 View a gallery of trail camera images from 2012

 Mary Miller with USFS and Ken McDonald with USFWS.
 Eric Soehren with Alabama DCNR coordinated with Frank Allen at a site in north Alabama.
 Chris Kelly with NC Wildlife Commission coordinated sites in western NC.
 Daniel Moss at Ft.
 Campbell.
 Trish Miller and Michael Lanzone in coordination with Scott Somershoe (TWRA) worked with field personnel to trap birds.
-Todd Katzner with West Virginia University was and still is the brain child behind the entire Golden Eagle research project.
+Todd Katzner with West Virginia University (now USGS in Boise) was and still is the brain child behind the entire Golden Eagle research project.

 View a gallery of trail camera images from 2013